giljr/TCC_EC/README.md

 This work aims to protect the code for my undergraduate thesis in Computer Engineering.
 The title is "DETECÇÃO DE INTRUSÕES RESIDENCIAIS USANDO DRONES E INTELIGÊNCIA ARTIFICIAL," which translates to "DETECTION OF RESIDENTIAL INTRUSIONS USING DRONES AND ARTIFICIAL INTELLIGENCE" in English.

 We use Espressif's Rainmaker platform to monitor crucial access points of the residence and deploy a drone for surveillance.
 This project was presented between July and September of 2024 at UNINTER University.
+See [Demo Video](https://youtu.be/gKBFeZe--7g) for simulation.

 ## What is ESP RainMaker API